LAMSSAOUI/CRUDapiProducts/README.md

 # CRUDapiProducts

- this is a CRUD Api ;
+This is a CRUD ( Create Read Update Delete ) API

+that you can use it in ur application so simply

-has been tested with postman
+and this Api is tested with postman